illidanlab/PRL/README.md

 ...
 ```

-Usually, above code will bring robustness against supervision corruption.
-However, if it fails, you may want to consider below tricks if you find our algorithm failed to defense the supervision corruptions.
+Usually, the above code will bring robustness against supervision corruption.
+However, if it fails, you may want to consider the below tricks if you find our algorithm failed to defense the supervision corruptions.
-> try overestimate the corruption ratio and increase your batch size.
+> try to overestimate the corruption ratio and increase your batch size.
 >
-> When using the our code for regression, if your supervision value has extremely long tail, try remove the tail part first.
+> When using our code for regression, if your supervision value has an extremely long tail, try to remove the tail part first.

 Also, you can add components such as mix-up (add mix-up on selected samples in each minibatch) to our algorithm to further boost the performance.